nir/jupylet/README.md

 **On macOS with M1 processor** &ndash; download and run "Miniconda3 macOS Apple M1 64-bit pkg" for Python 3.11.
 Once installed click the Spotlight icon `🔍` and in the search field type *terminal* and press the `Enter` key to open the console.
+Then you need to run the following command:

+    pip install --extra-index https://github.com/nir/jupylet/releases/download/v0.9.2/ moderngl glcontext

 **On macOS with Intel processor** &ndash; download and run "Miniconda3 macOS Intel x86 64-bit pkg" for Python 3.11.
 Once installed click the Spotlight icon `🔍` and in the search